Ha-Duong-88/MechaCar_Statistical_Analysis/README.md

 The p-values for the independent variables are: vehicle_length is 2.60e-12, vehicle_weight is 0.078, spoiler_angle is 0.31, ground_clearance is 21e-08, and for AWD is 0.19.
 The intercept (slope) is 5.08e-08.
 The overall p-value is 5.35e-11.

 ### Conclusion
-Using the p-value of 0.05 as the threshold for this study, we can see that the vehicle_length and ground_clearance are statistically significant variables in predicting the future observations for the mpg dependent variable.
-In other words, the vehicle_length and ground_clearance features affect the mpg value.
+1) Using the significance level of 0.05 as the threshold for this study, we can see that the vehicle_length and ground_clearance are statistically significant variables in predicting the future observations for the mpg dependent variable.
+Their p-values are less than the significance level, which means that the null hypothesis is rejected.
+In other words, the vehicle_length and ground_clearance features provided a non-random amount of variance to the mpg values in the dataset.
 Therefore, the model is statistically significant.

+2) Since the p-value of 5.35e-11 is less than the significance level of .05, the slope intercept is significantly different from zero.

-The adjusted r-squared value of .6825 means that the model is predictive 68% of the time producing the expected future observations.
+3) The linear model predicts the mpg of this hypothetical car manufacturing corporation's prototypes based on the adjusted r-squared value of .6825 which means that the model is predictive 68% of the time in obtaining the expected effect.
 For each value (or row) that we pass into the model, 68% of the data does not produce random results.
 However, ~32% of the data produces random results.
 This suggests that there could be other information or confounding variables that are not accounted for in this model.

-As mentioned, for this analysis we are using a significance level of .05 as the threshold.
-The significance level may differ depending on the industry that the linear regression is performed on.
+As aforementioned, for this analysis, a significance level of .05 was chosen as the threshold.
+However, it is important to note that the significance level may be selected depending on the industry that the linear regression is performed on.

 ### Draft - to be removed in final
 If the p-value of the independent variables is less than the intercept (slope),